algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 7. Testing and Validation:

    * Conduct thorough testing to validate the accuracy of the signal propagation simulation and the usability of the interface.
-   * Gather feedback from users to iteratively improve the educational value and user experience of the tool.

 <br>